 Where Do We Go From Here

-To meet this goal, our initial focus is on targeted U.S. communities where a sizable number of Cigna customers reside and where there are higher incidences of overdose.
-These communities include: Connecticut, Maryland, New Jersey, Virginia, Chicago, New York City, Philadelphia, Washington, D.C.
+To meet this goal, our initial focus has been on targeted U.S. communities where a sizable number of Cigna customers reside and where there are higher incidences of overdose.
+These communities include Connecticut, Maryland, New Jersey, Virginia, Chicago, New York City, Philadelphia, and Washington, D.C.
 We are using a multifaceted approach to achieve our new target, including identifying and managing opioid use; providing chronic pain support for those who are suffering; intervening through connective care coordination; and collaborating with stakeholders who can help us drive positive change.

 Removing Stigmas and Creating Necessary Dialogue on Mental Health

 Cigna was an early leader in viewing physical health and mental health holistically.
 We have strengthened our commitment to behavioral health through our transformative model of health care, which elevates whole person health and puts the patient at the center.